Frequently Asked Questions

 You can want to move a certain way, however, if you don’t have the underlying characteristics it will not matter.
 We work with you on getting your body the attributes it needs.

-Strength training is improving the ability of a muscle to either produce a greater amount of absolute force, or to be able to withstand more repetitive strain.
+Strength training is improving the ability of a muscle to either produce a greater amount of absolute force or to be able to withstand more repetitive strain.
 Strength training is just one component of gait training.

 Running gait involves using your entire body in a specific manner to move through space.
 As a result, gait training includes working on your: